SecondSLoT/Chat/README.md

 ## Chat

-Client app using zulip api https://zulip.com/api/
+Chat client app using zulip api https://zulip.com/api/

 **FAB to create new stream or subscribe to existing**